Dundee-Crown High School: Block Scheduling

-Dundee Crown was known for its utilizing a block scheduling system as opposed to a traditional class scheduling system through the 2011-2012 school year, after which, all high schools in District 300.
+Dundee Crown was known for utilizing a block scheduling system as opposed to a traditional class scheduling system through the 2011-2012 school year, after which, all high schools in District 300.
 Students would, through block scheduling, surpass most traditional high school credit totals because students can earn up to 32 high school credits upon graduation.
 Students attending Dundee-Crown would have three to four classes per day, each of a ninety-minute duration, with a forty-minute 'Flex Block' designed for students to eat lunch in addition to acting as an interim resource class.
 'Flex-Block' allowed students to participate in a plethora of clubs and activities during the school day and participate in sports and extracurricular activities after school.
 Financial problems with the school district nearly caused a termination of this program, but a 2006 referendum averted this.
 However, in January 2008 Flex Block was canceled and replaced with a much different scheduling system.